CHADDS FORDS, Pa.--(BUSINESS WIRE)--

 SLIM technology was invented in the lab of Dr. Richard D. Smith at Pacific Northwest National Laboratory.
 MOBILion has exclusive license to offer SLIM technology for life science applications.
 To learn more about MOBILion’s technology, which has been extensively validated, visit https://mobilionsystems.com/.

 About MOBILion Systems, Inc.

-MOBILion Systems is enabling advancements in disease diagnosis and treatment by commercializing instruments that improve multi-omics disease, drug, and biomarker discovery.
+MOBILion Systems is enabling advancements in disease diagnosis and treatment by commercializing instruments that improve multi-omic disease, drug, and biomarker discovery.
 Enhancing the study of the complement to genomics provides a better understanding of disease and drug target mechanisms and paves the way for earlier disease detection, more accurate diagnostics, improved treatment options for individual patients, and reduced healthcare costs.
-MOBILion’s instruments provide unprecedented speed, sensitivity and resolution, allowing rapid detection of clinically relevant molecules such as proteins, peptides, metabolites, glycans, lipids, etc., to better predict, diagnose and treat disease.
-MOBILion’s instruments process population-scale samples in days vs. years and detect low-abundance molecules, never before seen with existing instrumentation, providing researchers and clinicians with increased confidence in clinical results.
+MOBILion’s instruments provide unprecedented speed and resolution, allowing rapid detection of clinically relevant molecules such as proteins, peptides, metabolites, glycans, lipids, etc., to accelerate biologic drug development and biomarker discovery.
+MOBILion’s instruments process population-scale samples in days vs. years and detect molecules never before seen with existing instrumentation, providing researchers and clinicians with the ability to better predict, diagnose and treat disease.
 The company is headquartered in Chadds Ford, Pennsylvania within the Philadelphia biopharmaceutical and medical innovation corridor.

 About Drs.
 Wells and Tiemeyer and the Complex Carbohydrate Research Center at the University of Georgia